resilient-tech/india-compliance-docs/pages/docs/developer-guide/sandbox.md

 - Although the distance is auto-populated for live APIs, it's not the same for the sandbox.
 So you may need to give a dummy distance between 1 to 4000 km.
 - Use `05AAACG2140A1ZL` as transporter GSTIN if required.
-- You can use all other functionality, including print, attach, update or cancel, as you need to test the APIs
+- You can use all other functionality, including print, attach, update, extend or cancel to test the APIs.

 ## Sandbox for e-Invoice